Information about Slate Legal

-If you are a client and we have made a contract with you by electronic means you may also be entitled to use the European Commission's online dispute resolution service to assist with any contractual dispute you may have with us.
+If you are a client and we have made a contract with you by electronic means you may also be entitled to use the EU online dispute resolution service to assist with any contractual dispute you may have with us.
+This is only where both you and we agree to use this service.
 This service can be found at: http://ec.europa.eu/odr.
-Our email address is: email@example.com.
+Our email address is: firstname.lastname@example.org.

 We maintain professional indemnity insurance in accordance with the rules of the Solicitors Regulation Authority.
 Our professional indemnity insurer is Pelican Underwriting on behalf of Great Lakes Reinsurance (UK) SE (c/o Lockton Companies LLP, The St Botolph Building, 138 Houndsditch, London, EC3A 7AG).